Transportation Department issues rules to protect maritime cadets from sexual assaults at sea

 While the sexual assault standards address an immediate crisis at the academy, a review released before Thanksgiving found widespread problems at the Kings Point, N.Y., school, including aging facilities, an outmoded curriculum and a lack of diversity among its student body.
 The reviewers recommended the Transportation Department establish a task force to begin the process of overhauling the school.

 The standards require shipping companies to have a trained sexual assault and harassment coordinator who is in regular contact with cadets.
 It also calls for crew training and steps by captains to reinforce that training.
-It includes specific prohibitions on crew members entering cadets’ bedrooms, and a requirement for locks on bedroom doors.
+It includes specific prohibitions on crew members entering cadets’ bedrooms and a requirement for locks on bedroom doors.

 The academy began grappling with allegations of sexual assault this fall after a current midshipman shared a detailed account of being raped at sea.
-Ryan Melogy, who runs Maritime Legal Aid and Advocacy, which first posted her story, questioned how effective the new procedures will be, because the Transportation Department has limited authority to hold shipping companies accountable.
+Ryan Melogy, who runs Maritime Legal Aid and Advocacy, which first posted her story, questioned how effective the new procedures will be because the Transportation Department has limited authority to hold shipping companies accountable.

 “The companies will never properly self-regulate on the issue of shipboard sexual misconduct,” he said.
 “They will always do what maximizes profits.
 I don’t see any accountability built into this plan.”